Gage-Technologies/gigo-documentation/workspace/vscode_extensions/vscode_extensions_4.md

 vscode:
    # enable/disable vscode editor - default to enabled
    enabled: true
-   # extensions that nedd to be installed in the editor
+   # extensions that needs to be installed in the editor
    extensions:
       # python extension for vscode
       - ms-python.python